Francessco121/real-war-decomp/README.md

 ## Prerequisites
 > **Note:** This decomp assumes you are running on Windows, but theoretically it could be tweaked to run on Linux/macOS.

-- A legitimate copy of the game.
+- A legitimate copy of the game (CD version "9.25").
 - Visual C++ 6.0 Professional/Enterprise (build 8168)
     - Tooling currently assumes that this is installed at the default location:
         - `C:\Program Files (x86)\Microsoft Visual Studio\VC98`